villares/processing-python/migration-help/coming-from-Processing-Java.md

-# py5 tips for those comming from Processing Java
+# py5 tips for those coming from Processing Java

 **Welcome!**